 Granted, neither of those are attractive, but at least they go in your bag, out of sight for the most part.
 On the other hand, a cute, cheap option is an a coin purse, put the batteries in the main compartment, and the cards in the 2 zippered pockets – empty and full.

-One more tip, do you have a camera that charges off an external battery?
-I recommend this feature for travel cameras, it has saved me so many times.
+One more tip, do you have a camera that charges through USB charging?
+I recommend this feature for travel cameras, it has saved me so many times, when I could plug my camera in the car or simply off an external battery.

 If you did, you should also buy a good fast charging external battery to carry in your bag.
 Here’s one that should charge itself and your camera quicker than most.